 From here, grow in Christ and in His virtues for the rest of your life (2 Pet.
 1:4-11).
 This is a war, and Christians must fight the good fight. “[A]bstain from fleshly lusts which war against the soul” (1 Pet.
 2:12).
 Lusts are trying to deceive you (Jas.
 1:14-15).
 The fact of the matter is that doing nothing is not going to aid you in overcoming these sins.
 Remove the temptation to sin.
 Jesus said in Matthew 18:9, “And if your eye causes you to stumble, pluck it out, and cast it from you: it is good for you to enter into life with one eye, rather than having two eyes to be cast into the hell of fire” (cf. Mark 9:43-48, Matt.
 19:12).

 Jesus did not give into temptation to overcome temptation.
 Be diligent to have this mindset always.
 Remember that when Jesus was tempted that He countered the temptation with a better thought from Scripture rather than trying to ignore the temptation (Luke 4, cf. Matt.
 4).
 God’s grace is through His Word.
-Do not feel guilty about being tempted.
+Do not think that guilt comes from being tempted.
 Jesus was tempted.
 You are going to be tempted.
-You will be tempted by urges and desires to do evil, and you may not be able to make those urges go away.
-You do not have to give into them and hurt yourself.
-Recognize the lusts of your flesh are separate from who you are.
-You are not your flesh and its desires.
+You will be tempted by urges and desires to do evil, and you may not be able to make those urges completely go away.
+You do not have to give into them and hurt yourself by sinning against your own body (1 Cor.
+6:18).

 Take up your cross daily and follow Christ (Luke 9:23).
-After reading this, those struggling should consider daily the questions of self-reflection and scripture in this post, “How to Overcome Habitual Sins and Addictions through Christ“.
+After reading this, consider daily the questions of self-reflection and scripture in this post, “How to Overcome Habitual Sins and Addictions through Christ“.
 Do this with prayer until God has blessed you to overcome your temptations.

 - Addendum -